ucsb-cs56-projects/cs56-games-gomoku/README.md

 A new version of cs56-games-client-server that is identical on the outside, but substantially refactored inside to have better MVC separation.

-YIyang XU, Nikki Tyagi, link to the javadoc: https://meredithxu.github.io/cs56-games-gomoku/javadoc
+YIyang Xu, Nikki Tyagi, link to the javadoc: https://meredithxu.github.io/cs56-games-gomoku/javadoc

 project history
 ===============